 - Total amount of assistance may not exceed 15 total months

-- Total Rental Assistance (Arrears and Prospective) is capped at $10,000; Landlords must forgive 15% of arrearage
+- Total Rental Assistance (Arrears and Prospective) is now capped at $15,000

 - Rental arrears must be addressed by the program in some manner prior to receiving funds for prospective rents

 - Prospective rental assistance will be issued as a single lump sum payment to eligible landlords covering a three-month period

 - Tenants may apply for utility assistance for electricity alone.
 Arrearages for average usage from April 2020 onward will be covered and paid in a bulk payment by the electric company.
 Landlord participation is not necessary for utility assistance.

 - Tenants facing eviction or moving voluntarily may apply for $3K security deposit and forward-facing rent.